danielwbeebe/General-V-Diplomat/README.md

 The game board includes 6 continents: (top row) North America, Europe, Asia; and (bottom row)  South America, Africa, Australia.
 To the right of the continents are 2 boxes: "Turn" and "Status".

+The game begins with a short introduction to the game.
+The players can also click on a 'rules' button to read read a more technical description of the rules of the game.

-The game begins with the General and Diplomat alternating in choosing their continents.
+Next, the General and Diplomat alternating in choosing their continents.
 Each player will control 3 continents at the start.

 After the continents are selected, the game play begins.
 The General 'attacks' a continent for his turn.
 The Diplomat 'negotiates' with a continent for his turn.
 A player can attack or negotiate with any continent, regardless of location.
 There is a 50% chance of success.
 Success means that the player now controls a new continent.
 Failure means that the player loses a continent.
 Skipping turns is not allowed.